Reference and avoid plagiarism

 Reference management software

 You may wish to consider using a reference management software system as a method of storing reference details and creating citations in your work.
 There are lots of different tools available and a guide on Wikipedia lists and compares many of them.
 Oxford Brookes University supports EndNote, which enables you to format references in various styles including ‘BrookesHarvard’ (matching the Library guide and Cite them right online).
-EndNote is freely available to all Brookes students and is the system that Library staff offer training on and will be able to help you with.
+EndNote is freely available to all Oxford Brookes students and is the system that Library staff offer training on and will be able to help you with.

 Library staff are always ready to help you with referencing.
 Visit the Library Help Zone, JHB Level 1 (Library Enquiry Desks at other Brookes libraries).